tinogfroerer/lsa/README.md

 This input will lead to the function output.

-NOTE: At the moment, it isn't outputting anything, but that'll be my next commit.
+y =
+(¬x1 * x3) +
+(x2)

 ---

-To make the program, execute following commands:
+To install the program, execute following commands:

 mkdir obj
 make

+Then launch it with ./lsa and enter your y-string